Bitaron/Lock-Module/README.md

-# tala
+# A Simple Lock module
-A generic and modular Java control access(lock/unlock mechanism) module
+A generic and modular Java control access(lock/unlock mechanism) module.

+Go to test cases to learn about how to use it.

+##Disclaimer: USE IN PRODUCTION WITH OWN VOLITION